Conjunctions / Transitions

 Both...and, neither...nor, either...or, not only...but also...See correlative conjunctionsSubordinating Conjunctions

-dependent clause with independent clause and shows the relationship between them. (
+Subordinating conjunctions connect the dependent clause of a sentence with the independent clause and show the relationship between the two.
+We

 Although it was raining, she went out for a walk.